Writing & Conversations

 I write.
 And I sit in rooms with people who want to get real.

 I don't do big-stage keynotes that often anymore.
 The work I want to do happens in smaller settings.
 EO and YPO forums where the doors close and the pretending stops.
 Mornings or afternoons with a leadership team ready for an honest conversation about what's really going on.
 Podcasts where the host has actually thought about the questions.
-Panels where the other people are in it with you.

 Latest Book · 2023